 Please use the HUD Fair Housing Complaint Form to document your complaint.

-Please us the OHCD Fair Housing Intake Form to file a formal complaint with the City of Atlanta's Human Services Commission.
+Please us the Fair Housing Intake to file a formal complaint with the City of Atlanta's Human Services Commission.

-The City of Atlanta administers a contract with the Metro Fair Housing Services, Inc. (METRO) to provide a citywide fair housing program.
-Metro provides the following services:
+The City of Atlanta administers a contract with the Metro Fair Housing Services, Inc. METRO

 - Receives and investigates housing discrimination complaints concerning rentals, sales, advertising, lending, insurance, steering, blockbusting, retaliation and/or hate crimes